 5. Make sure your baby is actually eating

 Does it seem like your baby wakes up right after you had just fed her?
-There might be a chance she’s not even drinking at all, which could explain why she’s hungry so soon after feeding her.
+There might be a chance she’s not even drinking at all, which could explain why she shows signs of hunger so soon after feeding her.
 Instead of drinking, she might be half asleep and sucking for comfort, especially if she drifts off to sleep mid-feed.

-How can you tell she’s eating?
-Listen for a swallowing sound—she should actually be gulping milk down.
-And look at her throat to see if it moves with each gulp.
-If you don’t hear a sound and her throat doesn’t move, she just might be moving her mouth and sucking.
+How can you tell if breastfed babies are eating?
+Listen for a swallowing sound—your baby should actually be gulping milk down.
+Look at her throat to see if it moves with each gulp.
+If you don’t hear a sound and her throat doesn’t move, she just might be moving her lips and sucking.

 If you suspect that she falls asleep, burp her mid-feed, talk to her, tickle her, and otherwise ensure that she stays awake while she feeds.

 6. Give your baby a chance to settle

 Newborns are notorious for making all sorts of sounds, even while they’re sound asleep.
 But back then, I’d sit up right away the minute my little guy made a peep (it didn’t help that he was in the same room as me).
 I felt compelled to scoop him up immediately, fearing that those sounds would escalate into full-on cries.